-Luckily for our daughters, we now know that having one talk – like what happened when we were kids – doesn’t really work.
+Luckily for our children, we now know that having one talk – like what happened when we were kids – doesn’t really work.

 Kids as young as three or four will have no trouble understanding this concept.
 They won’t really understand why (or even want to know why), but they will accept it as just another thing that will one day happen to them.

 Sometimes it can feel as if there are more reasons not to talk about puberty than there are to talk.

-So don’t forget to tell her that having sex with someone is a big responsibility and that she doesn’t need to express her sexual feelings in this way (just yet).
+So don’t forget to tell them that having sex with someone is a big responsibility and that they don’t need to express their sexual feelings in this way (just yet).
 This is also a great time to start talking about what sexual behaviours and attitudes are okay, and not okay, in your family.

-During puberty, there are a lot of changes happening to her body, brain and emotions that can make her feel different.
-So make sure she knows that she can always come and talk to you about anything.
+During puberty, there are a lot of changes happening to their body, brain and emotions that can make them feel different.
+So make sure they know that they can always come and talk to you about anything.
 No matter how embarrassing it might be!

 Kids are usually only interested in learning about stuff that is relevant.
 So you can tell them about sexually transmitted infections when they are 10 or 11, but they won’t be interested in the details until it is relevant ie when they are ready to start thinking about having sex themselves.

-Most of the changes for boys are the same but some, like erections and wet dreams, are different.
+Most of the changes for male bodies are the same but some, like erections and wet dreams, are different.

 When you take an everyday approach where your child will see puberty as a normal part of growing up, it is helpful if both parents can talk to them about it.
 This way they’ll know that they can come to either of you with any questions or concerns they may have about their changing body.